Kinji301/ViolenceDetection/README.md

 ---
 ## ⚠️ Warning

 No Video should be longer than 1-2 minutes unless your glad to be waiting for long duration.
 Only recomended for CCTV videos.
 So I would advise downloading a video from youtube and trim  the video to 1-2 minutes of cctv video of non violence and violence to see each other confidence score.
+Still in Develop stage of doing anytype of videos but at the moment CCTV videos are only recommended.

 ---